 On show day, all DFC members need to be in the show arena prior to the start of the showmanship classes at 3:00 pm for the Pledge of Allegiance and 4-H Pledge.
 DFC members must be wearing their club t-shirt, long pants and sturdy shoes.

-The DFC auction is on Friday, July 27, 2018 at 1:30 pm in the Sheep/Swine Arena.
+The DFC auction is on Friday, July 28, 2023 at approx 1:30 pm in the Sheep/Swine Arena.
 Calves will be auctioned at their weigh in weight.
-Maximum weight is 500 pounds.
-Calves exceeding 500 pounds will auction off at 500 pounds.
+Calves exceeding the heaviest calf weight from group A, will be sold at weight of Group A calf.

 WEIGHT CLASSES Weight classes are determined once weigh in is completed.
 There will be 5 weight divisions, Light Weight, Light- Medium Weight, Medium Weight, Medium-Heavy Weight and Heavy Weight.
 Each first-place calf in each division will come back in the arena to compete for their division champion and reserve champion.
 Second place calves will be on standby in case the judge wants to bring back the respective second place class winner for contention of the division reserve champion.
 The champion in each division will compete for Grand Champion.
 Once the Grand Champion is selected, the respective reserve champion in that division will be allowed to enter the arena for contention of Reserve Grand Champion, 3rd, 4th & 5th.
 We will be placing out the top 5 calves of show.
 (Grand Champion, Reserve Champion, 3rd overall, 4th overall and 5th overall).
-SHOWMANSHIP CLASSES Showmanship classes will begin at 3:00 pm or 30 minutes after the completion of the Dairy Club Show.
+SHOWMANSHIP CLASSES Showmanship classes will be on Monday, July 24th, 2023 @ 9:00am.
 Showmanship class order starts with Masters, then Seniors, Juniors, Beginners and lastly Greenhand.
 Showmanship classes are determined by grade level from previous school year.
 Honor Group of five to be selected in each class with champion to be chosen from Honor Group.
 Winners of each group will move up to the next level the following year regardless of grade.
 The winner of the Master Showmanship class will compete in the Round Robin Showmanship contest.
 Greenhand – Grades 3 & 4 Beginner – Grades 5 & 6 Junior – Grades 7 & 8 Senior – Grades 9 & 10 Master – Grades 11 & 12